-The Uncompander Project (originally called the Gunnison Project) was authorized by the Secretary of the Interior on March 14, 1903, pursuant to the Reclamation Act of 1902.
+The Uncompangre Project (originally called the Gunnison Project) was authorized by the Secretary of the Interior on March 14, 1903, pursuant to the Reclamation Act of 1902.
 Construction of the initial project began in 1904 and was completed in 1912.
 Rehabilitation of the project and construction of the Taylor Park Dam were approved by President Roosevelt on November 6, 1935.
 Taylor Park Dam was completed in 1937 (PWRS 1981).

 Project features include Taylor Park Dam and Reservoir, the Gunnison Tunnel, seven diversion dams, 128 miles of canals, 438 miles of laterals, and 216 miles of drains.
-Gunnison River water is diverted at East Portal through the Gunnison Tunnel to the Uncompander Valley (PWRS 1981).
-Water from Taylor Park Reservoir passes through the Aspinall Unit to the Gunnison Diversion Dam at East Portal.
+Gunnison River water is diverted at East Portal through the Gunnison Tunnel to the Uncompandere Valley (PWRS 1981).
+Water from Taylor Park

+Reservoir passes through the Aspinall Unit to the Gunnison Diversion Dam at East Portal.
-The Uncompandere Project provides about 650,000 acre-feet of water annually from the

-Gunnison and Uncompanger Rivers to the Uncompanger Valley for agricultural irrigation on about 80,000 acres of land.
-Annually, over 400,000 acre-feet of project water come from the Gunnison River at East Portal.
-The 15-year average for agricultural crops from the Uncompanger Project is \$20 million per year.
+The Uncompander Project provides about 650,000 acre-feet of water annually from the Gunnison and Uncompander Rivers to the Uncompander Valley for agricultural irrigation on about 80,000 acres of land.
+Since 1970, about 343,000 acre-feet of project water has been diverted annually from the Gunnison River at East Portal.
+The 15-year average for agricultural crops from the Uncompander Project is \$20 million per year.

-The Uncompangre Valley Water Users

-Association and the Tri-County Water

-Conservation District have an exchange

-agreement whereby up to 20,000 acre-feet of

-Gunnison River water from the Uncompangre

-Project may be exchanged annually for

-municipal and industrial purposes at

-Montrose for an equal credit of Uncompangre

-River water from Ridgway Reservoir.
-About

-8,500 acre feet are currently being exchanged

-annually under this agreement.
+The Uncompangre Valley Water Users Association and the Tri-County Water Conservation District have an exchange agreement whereby up to 20,000 acre-feet of Gunnison River water from the Uncompangre Project may be exchanged annually for municipal and industrial purposes at Montrose for an equal credit of Uncompangre River water from Ridgway Reservoir.
+About 8,500 acre feet are currently being exchanged annually under this agreement.